Our General Data Protection Regulation (GDPR) Policy

 The categories and approximate number of personal data records concerned;

-The name and contact details of our Data Protection Officer (or
+The name and contact details of our Data Protection Officer (or other contact point where more information can be obtained);

 The likely consequences of the breach;